cparmet/finite-news/README.md

 🗞️ Extra extra!
 This is Finite News: the mindful, AI-assisted newspaper.

-No clickbait, ads, links, rabbit holes, opinions...no mercy! 😁

 ## 👀 Features
  - Gets headlines from trusted APIs and websites.
  - Applies an LLM and rules to consolidate headlines that are about the same topic and remove opinions, clickbait, and news you saw yesterday.